NuGet/NuGet.Client/docs/contributing/coding-style.md

 ###$ Project naming pattern

 The general naming pattern is `NuGet.<area>.<subarea>`.
-All NuGet assemblies ship together and follow the same versioning, save for some exceptions like `NuGet.VisualStudio.Interop`.
+All NuGet assemblies ship together and follow the same assembly versioning, save for some exceptions like `NuGet.VisualStudio.Interop`.
 All assemblies have the same name as their project.
 All package versions are the same.
 No exceptions.